 API & Webhooks

 The API & Webhooks integration gives you programmatic access to BuildVoiceAI.
-Use the API to trigger outbound calls from your own applications, and configure webhooks to receive real-time call event data.
+Use the API to trigger outbound calls from your own applications, and configure webhooks to receive real-time call event data in Zapier, Make, n8n, or any custom endpoint.

 Prerequisites